-Impacted employers will be able to claim a fortnightly payment of $1,500 per eligible employee from 30 March 2020, with the final payment being made the fortnight ending 27 September 2020.
+Impacted employers could claim a fortnightly payment of $1,500 per eligible employee from 30 March 2020, with the final payment being made the fortnight ending 27 September 2020.

 Below we have explained the eligibility, enrolment and reporting steps required to receive the payment.
-Please don’t hesitate to contact our team for any question you may have.
+Please don’t hesitate to contact our team if you have any questions.

 Employers will be eligible if: